The History of Hurtigruten - Sailing in the Wake of Giants

 Hurtigruten doubles its capacity in Antarctica.
 Now both MS Fram and MS Midnatsol spend the winter in Antarctic waters.

 Hurtigruten celebrates its 125-years anniversary by announcing the ban of unnecessary single-use plastic on all ships, restaurants and hotels.
 What started as a local transportation company in 1893, now operates a fleet of custom built expedition cruise ships, exploring over 200 destinations in 30 countries worldwide.

-Hurtigruten launches the world’s first hybrid powered cruise ship: MS Roald Amundsen, poised to embark on expeditions in the polar regions including Antarctica and the Northwest Passage.
+Hurtigruten launches the world’s first hybrid powered cruise ship: MS Roald Amundsen, poised to embark on an epic Northwest Passage transit.